MUNICIPAL POLICE ACADEMY

 To graduate you will be required to successfully complete numerous exams, covering 4 modules of training, with a minimum score of 80%.

-To be certified as a police officer in Pennsylvania, you will be required to pass a certification exam administered by MPOETC officials after being hired as a police officer to be certified for employment as a police officer in Pennsylvania.
+To be certified for employment as a police officer in Pennsylvania, you will be required to pass a certification exam administered by MPOETC officials after being hired as a police officer.

 The following links will help interested persons with any questions regarding Act 120 Certification and requirements for certification: